Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Benefits

-• Operational resilience: replenishing water in strategic basins helps secure future supply.
+• Operational resilience: replenishing water in strategic basins helps secure future supply and supports water resilience.

 • Social licence: strengthens relationships with communities and local authorities.